 Limited yield, onsite vineyard-to-bottle full-cycle production, a squeezed area of around 1800 hectares… All this seems so natural and ingrained nowadays.
 Few would imagine that this fruit was a risky tradeoff between the sticky mud of single-CO-OP bulk wine for peanuts, and the uncertain bet on high-end wine from “no man’s land.”

 According to many, the first option would have guaranteed a blissful, virtually anesthetic death for the region’s economy and vine-farming tradition.
 Jobless younger generations were moving out and skilled elder dwellers were just naturally passing away.

 The second scenario saw a small “newbie” fish venturing into a big pond of “age-oldies.”
-Producing grapes on handkerchief-sized plots of vineyard (steep slopes and narrow terraces), garage artisanry, high costs, no fame, fuzzy commercial outlook…
+Producing grapes on handkerchief-sized plots of the vineyard (steep slopes and narrow terraces), garage artisanry, high costs, no fame, fuzzy commercial outlook…

 Well, contrary to what Aldous Huxley’s characters would say, “mending was better than ending.”
 So eventually, Priorat clicked… and elbowed its way to the high-end wine market.

-Over the time, the traditional grape varieties have recovered their prestige, and Priorat has consolidated its essence and image as an isolated, peaceful, meditative place, where the word “spirit” manifests all its connotations.
+Over time, the traditional grape varieties have recovered their prestige, and Priorat has consolidated its essence and image as an isolated, peaceful, meditative place, where the word “spirit” manifests all its connotations.